-Cabot Options Trading Pro Strategies - Cabot Wealth Network
+Cabot Options Trader Pro Strategies

 A call sale is used when a decline in the price of the underlying asset is expected.

 This strategy is the sale of a call at a specific strike price with unlimited potential for loss.
-The maximum gained on this trade is the amount of premium received.
+The maximum gain on this trade is the amount of premium received.

 For example, the sale of the XYZ 100 strike call for $1 would collect a maximum of $1 if the stock were to close below $100 at expiration.
 If the stock were to go above $101, the seller of this call would lose $100 per contract sold per point above $101.